jcpny1/ruby-coding-practice/README.md

 # classifieds-cli-app

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/classifieds`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 Display classified ads from the current online edition of Newsday.com and BoatTrader.com.
 This gem was created to meet the requirements of the learn.co CLI Data Gem Project.